 1. devoted or dedicated to a deity or to some religious purpose; consecrated.

-3. reverently dedicated to some person, purpose, or object: a morning hour sacred to study.
+3. reverently dedicated to some person, purpose, or object: a morning hour sacr

 4. regarded with reverence: the sacred memory of a dead hero.